ibm-cloud-docs/key-protect/pricing-plan.md

 {: #pricing-plan-migrate-ui}
 {: ui}

-Users who want enhanced cross regional resiliency must either create a new instance using the new plan, which was introduced on 1 January 2025, or switch an existing instance to the plan.
+Users who want enhanced cross regional resiliency must either create a new instance using the new plan, which was introduced on 1 January 2025, or switch an existing instance to the new plan, which can be done starting 3 January 2025.

 This can be done in the console by following these steps:

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](/login/){: external}.